PDM Success Story: Budde Fördertechnik

 CAD PDM Migration: Transfer of data from different eras

 Mazurek: “First, we had to switch from AutoCAD 2008 to AutoCAD 2017 with the CAD system.
-In addition, we had many data that was still created with AutoCAD 2000, among other things.
-In addition, drawings which were created with AutoCAD Architecture and MDT.
-To make matters worse, the migration to PSP 2009 at the time had already generated many errors.
+In addition, we had a lot of data that was still created with AutoCAD 2000, among other things.
+In addition drawings which were created with AutoCAD Architecture and MDT.
+To make matters worse, the PDM migration to PSP 2009 at the time had already generated a great many errors.
 All in all, data that should not be a challenge until migration.

 For the PDM implementation we first tested GAIN Collaboration extensively in a test environment.
-The system was optimized in such a way that all our workflows could be carried out cleanly.
+The system was optimised in such a way that all our workflows could be carried out cleanly.
 As a next step, we migrated a complete PSP database to the GAIN Collaboration database.
 Now we could start working with some physical data on the test server.
-Unfortunately, because we had only tested with a few pieces of data, we didn’t discover many problems until later in the actual migration.
-At this point, we received great support from GAIN Software.
+Unfortunately, because we had only tested with a few pieces of data, we didn’t discover a lot of problems until later in the actual migration.
+At this point we received great support from GAIN Software.
 With a special add-on program, missing references in drawings that had crept in under PSP could be corrected.